erikgregorywebb/carbonapps/index.md

 ## About

 Erik is a data scientist, developer, and founder of Carbon Apps.
 He has designed, developed, and launched dozens of apps for clients that are used by hundreds of users.
-Through Carbon Apps, Erik enjoys helping small business owners automate and optimize their operations.
+Through Carbon Apps, Erik helps small business owners automate and optimize their operations.

 **Ready to work together?
 [Let's talk.](https://forms.gle/QJAyyBAPcWvNzi5u9)**